 - Go for swimming or diving in the natural pool of Apsara Vihar

 How to reach Pachmarhi

-- By Air: Jabalpur and Bhopal are the closest airports.
+- Air: Jabalpur and Bhopal are the closest airports.
 It takes 230 kilometres from Bhopal and 260 kilometres from Jabalpur.
 There are various modes of transportation for the onward journey.

-- By Rail: Pipariya is the nearest railway station, at a distance of 50 kilometres.
+- Rail: Pipariya is the nearest railway station, at a distance of 50 kilometres.
 It has direct rail connectivity with significant parts of India.

-- By Road: Pachmarhi has an excellent road network and can be reached from nearby cities of Jabalpur, Bhopal and Nagpur.
+- Road: Pachmarhi has an excellent road network and can be reached from nearby cities of Jabalpur, Bhopal and Nagpur.

 18. Andaman and Nicobar Islands